csb324/eleventy-obsidian-ninareth/notes/Events/Getting Freaky in Viliki.md

 	* He reports directly to the [[Burbanks]].
 	* He issued the main reports that are leading us on this necromantic goose chase
 * [[Security Director Aldi]] leads the [[Viliki]] guard, and has an outpost in the western side of town that is more prone to crime.
 He says it's mostly a residential area except the [[Founding Flagon]], an inn.
+	* Learn he's undercover and we should not talk to him or the guards
 * [[Pooka]] the Grave-tender of the [[Viliki Boneyard]],
 	* we spoke about things have been going missing, and they'll know more.
 	* The robbings have been correlated with official military exhumations, and nothing has been found other than things that could be in the graves.